-One of our highest mandates is the education of our audiences towards the many miraculous benefits this incredible creation of the deep can have on both people and planet when grown with the highest possible standards of ethical care.
+One of our highest mandates is the education of our audiences towards the many miraculous benefits that this incredible creation can have on both people and planet, when grown with the highest possible standards of ethical care.

 GUARDIANS OF THE OCEAN

-In 2009, we made an industry changing decision to open the doors of our Pearl Farms to the public – to what was previously a very secretive industry.
-Our aim was to create true transparency around the nature and cultivation of the finest and most sustainable pearls and connect people to the amazing places in which our pearls grow.
+In 2009, we made an industry changing decision to open the doors of our pearl farms to the public – to what was previously a very secretive industry.
+Our aim was to create transparency around the nature and cultivation of the finest and most sustainable pearls and connect people to the amazing places in which our pearls grow.

-Today, we welcome over 10,000 excited visitors a year to our farms, who become completely immersed and positively enriched in the many facets of the Australian pearling story, from it’s ancient beginnings to today’s modern pearl farming techniques.
+Today, we welcome over 10,000 excited visitors a year to our farms.
+They become completely immersed and positively enriched in the many facets of the Australian pearling story, from it’s ancient beginnings to today’s modern pearl farming techniques.

-After spending the past decade watching what was once a thriving Australian industry almost completely disappear one of our greatest privileges has been to help create new opportunities for Australian pearl farmers by engaging in an entirely new way with the next generation of pearl appreciators, as we delve into the many incredible facets of this rare and precious gem.
+After spending the past decade watching what was once a thriving Australian industry almost completely disappear, one of our greatest privileges has been to help create new opportunities for Australian pearl farmers.
+We do this by engaging in an entirely new way with the next generation of pearl appreciators, delving into the many incredible facets of this rare and precious gem.

 Guardians of the Ocean